kujayames/checklist/docs/HOSTING.md

-You can host the app by building the backend and the frontend and tying them to gether with Nginx.
+You can host the app by building the backend and the frontend and tying them together with Nginx.

 1. Build the backend
 ```bash